NCERT Solutions for Class 11 Physics Chapter 4 Laws Of Motion

 Laws of Motion NCERT Solutions: Exercise Questions

 NCERT Solutions for Class 11 Physics Chapter 4 - Laws of Motion provide answers to each exercise of the NCERT textbook in a clear stepwise manner.
-This chapter presents some underlying concepts of mechanics, such as the concept of force, inertia, laws of Newton and friction.
-These remedies not only allow the students to firm up their ideas, but also to perform efficiently in the school exams and the competitive exams, such as the JEE and the NEET
+This chapter presents some underlying concepts of mechanics, such as the concept of force, inertia, laws of motion and friction.
+These class 11 physics chapter 4 Laws of Motion question answers not only allow the students to firm up their ideas, but also to perform efficiently in the school exams and the competitive exams, such as the JEE and the NEET

 Q4.1 (a) Give the magnitude and direction of the net force acting on a drop of rain falling down at a constant speed